gdm413229/swwmgz_m/ExtendedLore.md

 Saya is often called "Not-Tomoko" around the net, in reference to a similar looking character from an early 21st century manga series.
 In terms of personality and looks, the resemblance is definitely there.
+She is well known for being quite blunt when talking to people, and also for being exaggeratedly flirty around attractive women.
+Her favourite colour is green, favourite animal is the otter, and favourite dish is pepperoni pizza.
+She also enjoys drone metal.
+Likes baggy clothes, refuses to wear skirts, only pants.
+Uses Arch, favourite editor is vim, favourite programming language is haskell.
+Her top "turn-ons" are well-endowed women, maids, femboys and heterochromia.

 ### Tetsuya Imanaki

+The founder of the Imanaki Research Foundation and last surviving member of the Imanaki family after the Onoke Mansion Murders (Horror Show: The Scary Side).
+He spearheaded the initial expeditions to Hell during the early days of the foundation and even managed to strike some deals with the head of the royal family.

-The founder of the Imanaki Research Foundation and last surviving member of the Imanaki family after the Onoke Mansion Murders.
-After the incident that led to the destruction of the research center on Kereshnovka, he pretty much disappeared from the public eye.
+After the incident that led to the destruction of the research center on Kereshnovka (Hellbound), he pretty much disappeared from the public eye.
+Although some say that he probably just ran away, got lost in the forest, and became food for the ghouls, or worse, became one of them (Hellbound 2).

 ### Unissix Bokurou Azadeku

 Known as the "little enterpreneur" of the Unissix family.
+She builds all sorts of things through the "Unissix Crafts" brand and is the main supplier of equipment for the town.
+She's the mother of Zanaveth III, a self-proclaimed "good-evil supervillain".

-She started the Unissix Tournaments after years of boredom with the lack of "thrilling, action packed arena combat" in bloodsports at the time, which were dominated by the "free-for-all battle royale in a large environment" format.
-She also builds all sorts of things through the "Unissix Crafts" brand.
+In addition, she, along with other notable personalities in arms manufacturing, led the creation of the Unissix Tournaments after years of boredom with the lack of "thrilling, action packed arena combat" in bloodsports at the time, which were dominated by the "free-for-all battle royale in a large environment" format (UnSX series).

+Azadeku shares her name with a mythical being who is said to have been the "first god of the world" (Project .Blank).
+Her younger sister, Deneva, says that if she ever has a kid, she'll also give them that name (The Hiikyan War).

+### Zanaveth III, "The Corruptor"

+A "criminal mastermind" who attempts to take over the world during the events of Doom II (Total Madness).
+Her plan is to construct an army of augmented hellspawn that only she can control.
+It all falls apart when the man she picks for the job of gathering all the required items for this task betrays her.
+After a humiliating defeat by blowing herself up with a defective, untested prototype of a semi-auto Spreadgun, she goes back into hiding.

 ---